DgknCtn/LibraryApp/README.md

 ## 📜 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more information.

 ## 📬 Contact